 Use whole-grain, gluten free or almond flour tortillas to make these fit your diet!
 You can add whatever vegetables you have at home to make these filling tuna wraps!
 Recipe here.

-This winter salad is filled with cabbage, tuna and rice.
-Its a gluten free, healthy and filling salad that you can pack for lunch or eat for dinner.
+This healthy winter salad recipe is filled with cabbage, canned tuna and rice.
+Its a gluten free, nutritious and filling salad that you can pack for lunch or eat for dinner.
 Recipe here.

 Servings: 2; Calories: 431, Protein: 29g